tlevine/www.thomaslevine.com/content/!/open-by-default/index.md

 Things aren't always this simple.
 With something like project management software, some records/documents should be private and others should be public.
-Many of the entries in project management software are probably safe for public disclosure, but there might be some private information; for example, I've put credentials for related accounts inside project management software before.
+Many of the entries in project management software are probably safe for public disclosure, but there might be some private information; for example, I've put passwords inside calendar entries and issue tracker tickets.

 Project management software, email clients, calendars, web browsers and image editors all contain rich data that can help people understand how government